 I lead the process to implement Co-creation workshops based on Design Thinking methodology (internal interdisciplinary and external with clients) and multiple training about Design Thinking & Service Design based on existing online courses and international travels such as San Francisco to promote the Innovation Culture.

 Also, I was responsible to build a solid relationship with key media partners to provide Insights from exclusive sources and I was selected in my team to be the Digital ambassador for Digital Insights using tools such as Social Media Listening, Facebook and Google tools, ComScore and Online surveys.

 Communication plans started to be developed based on the human-centered approach.
 Media ideas started to be generate based on the service design mind-set and was recognized by the market receiving awards.
 Insights area is now considered a key area to be involved every briefing/pitches to contribute with creative insights, defend ideas rationally and implement ad campaigns as services.

-I was promoted to Insights Supervisor in a year and invited by renowned schools, universities and events in Brazil (such as Universidade de São Paulo and The Developers Conference) as an invited professional to talk about my experience of disseminating the culture of innovation in an ad agency.
+I was promoted to Insights Supervisor in a year and invited by renowned schools, universities and events in Brazil (such as Universidade de São Paulo and The Developers Conference) to talk about my experience of disseminating the culture of innovation in an ad agency.

 The Brazilian premium automobile market is highly promising and also a very competitive market.
 However, it’s a challenge for car manufacturers to draw their audience into dealerships and initiate the sales process.